Tifariti: Festivals

 Since 2007, Tifariti has been the scenery of "ARTifariti", an annual international encounter of artists from several countries.
 The art pieces are made in the town and remain there, in the museum of Tifariti or outdoors.

 On 27 February 2011 Tifariti hosted the 35th anniversary of the proclamation of the Saharawi Arab Democratic Republic.

-On the 2012 edition, ARTifariti moved its activities to the Sahrawi refugee camps in Tindouf, Algeria.
+In 2012, ARTifariti moved its activities to the Sahrawi refugee camps in Tindouf, Algeria.

 Archaeological park

 Approximately 30 km to the northeast of Tifariti is the Erqueyez Archaeological Park.
 This archaeological site, without precedents in this area, provides an interesting lithic manufacturing works from the Late Paleolithic or Epipaleolithic, mound graves, and more than a hundred caves with rock paintings.

 University of Tifariti

 On 9 February 2013, Sahara Press Service announced that Mohamed Abdelaziz had released on 23 December 2012 a presidential decree establishing the first Sahrawi university, named "University of Tifariti".
 The President of the SADR also appointed Khatari Ahmudi Abdallahi as the head of the new educational institution.